-For a set of symbols of a slot that are indicated to a UE as uplink by higher layer parameters tdd-UL-DL-ConfigurationCommon, tdd-UL-DL-ConfigurationCommon2, or tdd-UL-DL-ConfigDedicated, when provided to the UE, the UE does not receive PDCCH, PDSCH, or CSI-RS in the set of symbols of the slot.
+For a set of symbols of a slot that are indicated to a UE as uplink by higher layer parameters TDD-UL-DL-ConfigurationCommon, or TDD-UL-DL-ConfigDedicated, when provided to the UE, the UE does not receive PDCCH, PDSCH, or CSI-RS in the set of symbols of the slot.

-For a set of symbols of a slot that are indicated to a UE as downlink by higher layer parameters tdd-UL-DL-ConfigurationCommon, or tdd-UL-DL-ConfigurationCommon2, or tdd-UL-DL-ConfigDedicated, when provided to the UE, the UE does not transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot.
+For a set of symbols of a slot that are indicated to a UE as downlink by higher layer parameters TDD-UL-DL-ConfigurationCommon, or TDD-UL-DL-ConfigDedicated, when provided to the UE, the UE does not transmit PUSCH, PUCCH, PRACH, or SRS in the set of symbols of the slot.